The Clear Edge

 New framework:

-• Standard services: The Team can quote directly from the price sheet
+• Standard services: Team quotes directly from the price sheet

-• Custom projects: Team can quote within $3K-8K range using formula (hours × rate + complexity factor)
+• Custom projects: Team quotes within $3K–$8K using formula (hours × rate + complexity factor)

-• Discounts: The Team can offer up to 10% off for 3+ project commitments
+• Discounts: Team can offer up to 10% off for 3+ project commitments

 • Escalate: Anything over $8K, non-standard scope, or discount over 10%

-Result: 87% of pricing decisions handled without her.
-Only 13% escalated (high-value or unusual projects).
+Result: 87% of pricing decisions were handled without her, and only 13%—the high-value or unusual projects—were escalated.

 Time saved: 3 hours weekly